 Leveraging Campus Connections

-We partnered with Dr. Josie Ahlquist for our newest research that examines the online presence of higher education executives.
+We partnered with Dr. Josie Ahlquist for research that examines the online presence of higher education executives.
 Josie’s experience with digital engagement, influence, and leadership partner well with our analysis expertise to offer higher education execs an authoritative source they can use to shape their digital presence.

 Campus Sonar Social Media Data Analysts researched, listened to, and analyzed the digital presence of 194 higher ed presidents and vice presidents over six months, segmenting them into: presidents vs. vice presidents, institution type and size, length of time in current position, and geographic region.